How to Use Interim Leadership During Scale-Up, Integration, and Exit Events

 Why More Executives Are Considering Fractional and Portfolio Careers

 Several forces push executives toward more flexible career models.
-On the company side, organizations want access to top‑tier leadership without always adding another permanent C‑level position.
+On the company side, organizations want access to top‑tier leadership without always adding another full-time C‑level position.
 They may need deep expertise for a specific growth phase, transaction, or transformation—but not forever.
 On the executive side, long‑time leaders often want more control over their time and more variety in their work.
 Many also feel ready to shift away from daily firefighting and focus on strategy, governance, and coaching.

 Fractional roles, advisory work, and board positions allow leaders to redeploy years of experience in a new way.
 They can work with multiple companies, in multiple industries, often with a better balance of challenge and flexibility.
 For some, this becomes a bridge between full‑time operating roles and retirement.
 For others, it is the next long‑term chapter of their career.